Posted on :: Updated on ::

 🚧

-The different storage pools/devices on different hosts, their purposes.
+This section will describe the different storage pools/devices on different hosts, and their purposes.

 Backups